 The issue is that the signal becomes less trustworthy if grades increase because AI is enhancing submitted work rather than because students are learning more.

-Chirikov warns: “My study shows that AI may make this problem worse by inflating grades most in the courses where AI can most easily be substituted for student effort.”
+Chirikov warns, “My study shows that AI may worsen this problem by inflating grades the most in courses where students can most easily substitute AI for their own effort.”

 Some companies are already responding: